Skip to main content

 Failure to make the minimum payment by the due date can result in hefty penalties.
 These penalties can include higher interest rates, the cancellation of rewards, and the outright cancellation of the card itself

 Penalties associated with credit cards are no joke.
-In fact, penalty charges are what gets most people into trouble with their cards.
+In fact, penalty charges are what get most people into trouble with their cards.
 Penalties don’t just apply to a missed minimum monthly payment, either.
-Additional charges and penalties are often applied on balance transfers, cash advances, and even if you apply to increase your credit limit or make a payment on the card by telephone.
+Additional charges and penalties are often applied to balance transfers, cash advances, and even if you apply to increase your credit limit or make a payment on the card by telephone.

 There can also be penalty charges for paying your bill late or exceeding your credit limit.
 The penalties usually appear in the form of higher interest rates.
 For example, the interest rate charged on your card might be 18%, but it could jump to 26% if you take out a cash advance.
 Your rate could even go up permanently if you exceed your credit limit.